Published : Sunday, December 22, 2019 | 1:21 AM

 In 2014, a gay Los Angeles couple exchanged wedding vows atop a flower-covered float trundling through Pasadena, drawing more protests.
 The float was sponsored by the AIDS Healthcare Foundation.

-So much has changed since that first Rose Parade in 1890.
+A lot has changed since the first Rose Parade in 1890.
 Coverage of the parade and the Rose Bowl Game used to be carried coast to coast only on the radio, but now millions all over the world are able to view both events on television.
 In recent years, the onset of the internet and streaming media has enabled millions more to watch the events on demand – when they want to, where they want to.